-That’s where expert Mojca Zove , the mastermind behind The Science of Facebook Ads , can help.
+That’s where expert Mojca Zove, the mastermind behind The Science of Facebook Ads, can help.

 Mojca brought her highly specialized knowledge to Podia for an exclusive webinar and shared the four biggest mistakes people make when they run Facebook ads, as well as what you can do to avoid them.

-She also provided specific details on what to include in your ads and why, and topped it all off with the biggest reason you need to start your Facebook campaigns today.
+She also provided specific details on what to include in your ads and why and topped it all off with the biggest reason you need to start your Facebook campaigns today.

-Sounds like something you’d like to hear?
+Sound like something you’d like to hear?
 Then grab your webinar replay over here and read on as we dive into her advice, starting with learning what not to do with a Facebook ad campaign.

 The 4 Facebook ad mistakes everyone makes (and how you can avoid them)